• Skip to primary navigation

 • whatsapp

-German potato pancakes are a dish that originates from Germany, Austria and Bohemia.
-It consists of grated raw potatoes, onion and egg.
-These are fried in oil until they reach a golden crispy colour.
-They are sometimes referred to as German Potato Fritters.
+Kartoffelpuffer are German-style potato pancakes.
+They consist of grated raw potatoes, onion, and egg.
+These are fried in oil until they reach a golden crispy color.

-• Kartoffelpuffer - short just Puffer – all over Germany but also known under the synonym for potato Erdäpfelpuffer, Härdöpfelpuffer, Grombeere puffer and Grundbirnepuffer.
+• Kartoffelpuffer - short just Puffer – this term is used all over Germany but also known under the synonym for potato Erdäpfelpuffer, Härdöpfelpuffer, Grombeere puffer and Grundbirnepuffer.

 • Pfannkuchen and Pannekuchen in parts of western Germany.